sujanyareddy/Traffic-Sign-Detection/README.md

 # Traffic-Sign-Detection
-An image processing algorithm that labels a traffic sign.
+An image processing algorithm that labels a traffic signs.